 If your partner recently opened up to you about their personal experience with vaginismus after, confusing explanations on wanting to avoid PIV (penis in vagina) sex, this article is for you.

-This sexual disorder is reported to affect 5 to 17 percent of people with vaginas, which is from an outdated study with already tricky stats because of how often someone will suffer in silence from this.
+Vaginismus is reported to affect 5 to 17 percent of people with vaginas, which is from an outdated study with already tricky stats because of how often someone will suffer in silence from this.
 Even a visit to a gynecologist can prompt painful difficulties and embarrassment.
-So, if you’ve been given the privilege to be let into someone’s intimate complications, hold it with great care.
+So, if you’ve been given the privilege to be let into someone’s intimate complexities, hold it with great care.

 There isn’t a ton of research out there but having some insight on vaginismus, which I’ve written previously about can allow you a glimpse of what your partner is experiencing.
 This isn’t personal at all and they may have been struggling with this well before meeting you.
 In fact, your partner may want more than anything to be able to enjoy their body with you.